-- Skilling (1992) considered, e.g. the role of regularity assumptions on f, prior and likelihood choice, and sampling strategies. - Skilling himself considered his then-new explicit emphasis on a Bayesian statistical approach to be quite natural:
+Skilling himself considered his then-new explicit emphasis on a Bayesian statistical approach to be quite natural:

 "This paper arose from long exposure to Laplace/Cox/Jaynes probabilistic reasoning, combined with the University of Cambridge's desire that the author teach some (traditional) numerical analysis.
 The rest is common sense. [...]
-Simply, Bayesian ideas are 'in the air'."

-- Skilling (1992)
+Simply, Bayesian ideas are 'in the air'." - Skilling (1992)

-The machine learning community took up the ODE theme again ≈ 5 years ago (Schober et al., 2014), provoking further mathematical analysis (Conrad et al., 2016) and then an explosion of more general studies.
+- The machine learning community took up the ODE theme again ≈ 5 years ago (Schober et al., 2014), provoking further mathematical analysis (Conrad et al., 2016; Lie et al., 2019) and then an explosion of more general studies. - Gaussian process techniques also work well for some PDEs (Cockayne et al., 2016, 2017; Raissi et al., 2018).